markwalet/laravel-hashed-route/README.md

 php artisan vendor:publish --provider="MarkWalet\LaravelHashedRoute\HashedRouteServiceProvider"
 ```

-In this file you can configure different transformers for the encoding and decoding of keys, as well as setting a default configuration.
+In this file you can configure different codecs for the encoding and decoding of keys, as well as setting a default configuration.

-You can override this configuration by setting the `transformer` property on your model.
+You can override this configuration by setting the `codec` property on your model.